 Division of Developmental Disabilities (DDD)

-DDD arranges and coordinates needed services to eligible New Jersey residents who have developmental disabilities.
+DDD arranges and coordinates needed services to eligible New Jersey residents age 21 and up who have developmental disabilities.
+The Division also determines eligibility for Children's System of Care (CSOC) family support services for individuals ages 18-21.
 DDD's mission is to assist people with developmental disabilities to live as independently as possible.
 DDD serves individuals who live at home with their families, as well as individuals who are in living arrangements funded and licensed by DDD.
 These arrangements are operated by either private agencies or individuals under contract with DDD.
 DDD also operates developmental centers statewide.

 PO Box 726